reconbug/dotfiles-3/README.md

 bash ./scripts/one-dark.sh
 ```
 ## Terminal Setup (Bash on Windows)
+**Tested on Windows 10 Insider Preview Version 1703 - Build 15063.11**

 **Warning - 01/04/2017** I've experienced issues with Bash on Windows when using [yarn](https://github.com/yarnpkg/yarn).
 The following instructions were tested on a *Slow Ring* installation of the Windows Insider build as of this warning's date.
 The *Windows 10 Creators Update* should have fixed these issues.
-The specific issue related to connecting to Webpack development servers in the system default browser when started in Bash on Windows.
+The specific issue related to connecting to Webpack Development Servers in the system default browser when started in Bash on Windows.

 *   Install ZSH:
 ```shell